-Appropriately trained off-duty EEAST frontline staff and our community first responders can respond to alerts via the GoodSAM app on their smartphone.
-The sooner effective Cardio Pulmonary Resuscitation (CPR) is started, the better the chances of survival for the patient.
+Appropriately trained off-duty EEAST frontline staff and our community first responders have been responding to alerts via the GoodSAM app on their smart phones.
+The sooner effective cardio pulmonary resuscitation (CPR) is started, the better the chances of survival for the patient.
 If a defibrillator is readily available, patients are six times as likely to survive.

 Gary Morgan, Deputy Director of Service Delivery for EEAST, said “This is excellent news for members of the public.
 Having seen the success of the system since June, we are keen to continue bringing the benefits of GoodSAM to the East of England.
-By connecting a community of appropriately trained and accredited volunteers, our collaboration with GoodSAM has the potential to save lives across the region.
+By connecting a community of appropriately trained and accredited volunteers, our collaboration with GoodSAM is clearly saving lives across the region.

 Professor Mark Wilson, neurosurgeon and GoodSAM co-founder, said: “If a patient has a cardiac arrest or a traumatic head injury, it is the first few minutes after the incident that determine the outcome – life, death, or long-term brain injury.
 There are first aid trained people all around us but usually the first they know of a neighbour having a cardiac arrest is an ambulance appearing in their street.
 If they had known and started CPR a few minutes before the ambulance arrived, chances of survival can rise significantly.
 GoodSAM now makes this possible, connecting those with the skills to the public in their minute of need.”

 How will it work?